nim-works/cps/README.md

 features of that module will map quite easily to the following list.

-Windows is not supported by the included dispatcher yet due to the lack of native timer support in `selectors`, but an ioselectors package for Windows is in an advanced stage of development.
+Windows is not supported by the included dispatcher yet due to the lack of native timer support in `selectors`, but [an ioselectors package that supports Windows](https://github.com/xflywind/ioselectors) is in an advanced stage of development.

 ## Usage